OfficeDev/open-xml-docs/docs/how-to-convert-a-word-processing-document-from-the-docm-to-the-docx-file-format.md

 localization_priority: Priority
 ---

-# How to: Convert a word processing document from the DOCM to the DOCX file format
+# Convert a word processing document from the DOCM to the DOCX file format

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically convert a Microsoft Word 2010 or Microsoft